 Airpals isn’t just a courier service; it also provides a centralized parcel management platform that serves as a single command center for all your shipping activities.

 Healthcare organizations can centralize every shipping account, whether it’s FedEx, UPS, or same-day services, into a single system that offers unified billing, real-time visibility, and role-based access.
+By eliminating scattered accounts and replacing them with a centralized, intelligent workflow, Airpals helps teams take back control of their shipping spend while reducing back-office workload.

 In fact, businesses using Airpals have been able to cut shipping costs by up to 20% annually by reducing costly errors and consolidating their carrier usage.